AtomMaterialUI/material-theme-docs/docs/configuration/quick-actions-panel.md

 {% include figure.html content="/screens/quickswitch.png" caption="Quick Switch" %}

-You can also set a shortcut to open each and every one of its submenus from the `Settings -> Appearance and Behavior -> Keymap -> Material Theme` settings.
+You can also set a shortcut to open every one of its submenus from the `Settings → Appearance and Behavior → Keymap → Material Theme` settings.

 ----